U.S. State Department to clamp ban on travel to North Korea 1

-WASHINGTON/SEOUL (Reuters) – The U.S. Authorities on Friday said it’s going to bar Americans from journeying to North Korea because of the hazard of “long-term detention” within the USA, wherein a U.S. Pupil become jailed while on an excursion final year and later died.
+WASHINGTON/SEOUL (Reuters) – U.S. Authorities on Friday said it’s going to bar Americans from journeying to North Korea because of the hazard of “long-term detention” within the USA, wherein a U.S. Pupil becoming jailed while on an excursion final year and later died.

 U.S. Secretary of State Rex Tillerson has authorized a “Geographical Travel Restriction” on Americans to forbid them from entering North Korea, spokeswoman Heather Nauert said.